 - 2 lbs medium carrots, peeled and cut in half lengthwise, then in half again

 - 1 large fennel bulb, cut into ½ inch wedges

 - 1 large onion, cut into ½ inch wedges (I use white or yellow but red will be good too, whatever you have on hand)

 - 1 tsp ground cumin

 - salt and pepper to taste (1/4 to 1/2 tsp)

 - In a large bowl, combine carrots, fennel, onion, and lemon.

 - Mix oil, coriander, cumin, salt, and pepper; drizzle over carrot mixture and toss to coat.

-- Transfer to two foil-lined large baking pans.
+- Transfer to foil-lined large baking sheets.

 1 serving: 139 calories, 7g fat (1g saturated fat), 0 cholesterol, 262mg sodium, 18g carbohydrate (9g sugars, 6g fiber), 2g protein.